 A statement whose first field matches the keyword .ENDS is the end of the subcircuit statement.
 This statement is the End Circuit Statement for a subcircuit.
 The .ENDS statement can have two forms.
 In the first form, the .ENDS keyword is the only field in the statement.
 In the second form, the .ENDS keyword is followed by the name of a proper subcircuit.

 General Statements

 Comment Statements

-See "Comment Statements" on page 4 and "In-line Comments" on page 4 for an explanation on the use of comments in the input file.
+See Comment Statements and In-line Comments for an explanation on the use of comments in the input file.

 Device Statements